hpc-uk/build-instructions/apps/WRF/ARCHER2-WRF-4.4/README.md

 Allow 15-20 minutes for this build.

-The module environemt at the time of writing was:
+The module environment at the time of writing was:
 ```
 Currently Loaded Modules:
   1) gcc/10.2.0                                  9) cray-libsci/21.04.1.1